Updated September 14, 2023

 The first release date of AutoCAD was in December 1982.
 It can be used to create rough idea diagrams and provides accuracy and productivity for repetitive operations.
 The creation of a 2D or 3D computer model is possible with AutoCAD.
-It can be used to provide manufacturing equipment such as mills, lathes, laser cutters, or 3D printers with analytical data to engineer a product.
+It can provide manufacturing equipment such as mills, lathes, laser cutters, or 3D printers with analytical data to engineer a product.
 As a first CAD system, AutoCAD provides a good foundation for learning other CAD packages.
 It delivers large capabilities in the CAD domain.
 As it is the most widely used CAD software program, it gives you a great likelihood of being able to share CAD files and associated data and information with your clients, vendors, and colleagues.
 CATIA is a major product development solution and CAD software for all manufacturing organizations, from OEMs to small self-reliant producers through their supply chains.

 The range of CATIA potential allows it to be applied in various industries, such as industrial machinery, automotive, aerospace, electrical, electronics, shipbuilding, and consumer goods, including design for products such as clothing and jewelry.
 It was first released in 1977.
 It provides tools for the collective development of a product, such as a car or a bicycle.
 Using these tools enables you to interact with others on the design team on the same design.
-The design team can share the data and work can be shared concurrently on the same design by the design team.
-CATIA permits you to do this by saving all files on a common database so that people with the right permissions may edit and access any part of the product.
-As a solid modeling tool, it connects the 3D parametric features with 2D tools and addresses every design through a manufacturing process.
+The design team can share the data and work concurrently on the same design.
+CATIA permits you to save all files on a common database so that people with the right permissions may edit and access any part of the product.
+As a solid modeling tool, it connects 3D parametric features with 2D tools and addresses every design through manufacturing.

 Head To Head Comparison Between AUTOCAD and CATIA (Infographics)

 Below is the top 9 difference between AUTOCAD vs CATIA